humdrum-tools/vhv-documentation/graphical/pitch/index.md

-## Printed versus sounding accidentals ##
+## Printed vs. sounding accidentals ##

 Humdrum `**kern` pitches always encode *sounding* accidentals.
-VHV automatically calculates visual accidentals when converting to MEI for rendering to graphical music notation.
+VHV automatically calculates visual accidentals when converting to [MEI](http://www.music-encoding.org) for rendering to graphical music notation.

-However there can be exceptions to the visual calculation rules which are demonstrated in the sub-sections below.
+However there can be exceptions to the visual accidental calculation rules, which are demonstrated in the sub-sections below.

 1. *forced accidentals*: the accidental can be forced to display on a selected note by pressing <span class="keypress">x</span>.
 1. *suppressed accidentals*: don't show the accidental regardless of whether or not it should be shown. (not currently available in graphic editing).

 Below is a demonstration of changing accidentals in the music.
-Notice that altering the accidental one a note make automatically add an accidental on a following note in the measure.
+Notice that altering the accidental on one a note may automatically add a different visual accidental on a following note in the measure.

 {% include image.html
 	file="visual-accidentals.gif"